 The curriculum at East Peckham Primary school fits our vision.
 Our curriculum approach is creative and aims to be set in a real life context as much as possible.
 The learning in the foundation subjects is driven by a well structured and sequenced curriculum, as well as concepts where appropriate so that children have the opportunity to delve deeper and apply their knowledge to a real life context.

 Our curriculum aims to celebrate the school’s rural setting as well as appreciating places that greatly contrast the children’s life experiences.
 We want our children to become global citizens and we therefore place a great deal of importance learning about tolerance and differences.
 The curriculum is planned around various concepts including: sustainability, community, conflict, responsibility, wellbeing, adversity.
 Many other concepts are chosen during the planning phase which are most applicable to current affairs, our changing context, the needs of the children in the class as well as the academic content to be covered that term.
-This gives a great opportunity for children to learning about British Values as well as develop their spiritual, moral, social and cultural education.
+This gives a great opportunity for children to learn about British Values as well as develop their spiritual, moral, social and cultural education.

 Subjects we teach:

 ○ English (including reading, writing, spelling, as well as phonics in EYFS and KS1 - and LKS2 where required)

 ○ Religious Education (RE)